Neil3108/Neil3108.github.io/README.md

 </p>

 #### **2. Adding your resume**
 1. The file that will have your resume needs to be named `index.md`.
 There are two way to have your resume in repository.
+Making a new file and writing your resume directly in Github and uploading the file that already have your resume in Markdown.
-    1. **Making a new file and writing your resume** If you don't already have a file with your resume in Markdown you can creat a new file in your repository and type in your resume in Markdown.
-To do that just follow these steps:
+    a) **Making a new file**
-        1. Click on Add file at the upper center of the page and select Creat new file. **INSERT GIF**
+        1. To make a new file, click on Add file at the upper center of the page and select Creat new file.
         <p align="center">
         <img src="image/GIF.gif">
         </p>